trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/user5.png

-Before a user is configured to use PersonaCrypt on a PC-BSD® system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
+Before a user is configured to use PersonaCrypt on a TrueOS® system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
 Note that this section is hidden if the currently logged in user is selected.
 Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user to display these options:

-* **Import Key:** if the user has already created a PersonaCrypt device on another PC-BSD® system, click this button to import a previously saved copy of the key associated with the device.
+* **Import Key:** if the user has already created a PersonaCrypt device on another TrueOS® system, click this button to import a previously saved copy of the key associated with the device.
 Once the key is imported, the user can now login to this computer using PersonaCrypt.

 * **Initialize Device:** used to prepare the USB device that will be used as the user's home directory.